 In a clocked discrete-time partition all event generating mechanisms do no longer apply.
-Especially neither relations, nor one of the built-in operators of section 3.7.1.13.7.1.1 (event triggering mathematical functions) will trigger an event.
+Especially neither relations, nor any of the built-in operators of section 3.7.2 (event triggering mathematical functions) will trigger an event.

 16.8.2 Solver Methods